About the University

 Leading in the Sciences

-It was at Chicago that REM sleep was discovered and carbon-14 dating was developed.
+It was at UChicago that REM sleep was discovered and carbon-14 dating was developed.
 Our scientists laid the mathematical foundations of genetic evolution; executed the first controlled, self-sustaining nuclear chain reaction; conceived the study of black holes; and performed the nation’s first living-donor liver transplant.
 Researchers here have also expanded our understanding of dinosaur evolution; reconstructed the evolution of the early universe in astonishing detail; proved that chromosomal defects can lead to cancer; and pioneered scientific archaeology of the ancient Near East.

 Winning Awards and Accolades